And congrats as well to our runner up Annie Liontas whose story Two Planes in Love will appear in a future issue of BOMB.

 • Deadline: April 30, 2013

 • Reading Fee: $20 — includes a free one-year subscription to BOMB (for Canadian addresses add $6, for addresses outside US and Canada, add $12); make all checks and money orders payable to BOMB Magazine.

-We are now accepting online submissions.
+We are no longer accepting online submissions.
 Click here to upload your story and pay the reading fee (includes free one-year subscription to BOMB magazine).

 • Manuscripts of one story maximum must be less than 20 pages (around 5,000 words regardless of single or double spacing).